How To Use Personal Deadlines In Your Email Marketing Sequences To Create FOMO

 Over-delivering through education and entertainment is one of the best ways to motivate your audience to purchase from you in the future.

 Keep in mind… you don’t always need to create new content for these emails.
-Many times you can start by repurposing existing content – blog posts, videos, webinars, podcasts, courses.
+You can often start by repurposing existing content – blog posts, videos, webinars, podcasts, courses.

 4. Strategically Structure Your Email Sequence